Updated: Jul 7, 2022

-Tim Convery's Tim-Scapes represent cities and can be instantly recognized because of their bold shapes, which transform iconic monuments and sites into graphic icons.
+Tim Convery, founder of Tim Scapes, represents cities that are instantly recognizable because of their bold shapes, which transform iconic monuments and sites into graphic icons.

-2. How did you get into creating graphic art?
+How did you get into creating graphic art?

-3. Your work has a very unique and particular aesthetic - inspired by duct tape.
+Your work has a very unique and particular aesthetic - inspired by duct tape.
 Can you explain how you came to this look?

 It began in the mid 80’s with trying to wrap a present for a friend’s birthday party.
 I didn’t have any wrapping paper so I covered the box with kraft paper and wrote his name in electrical tape on the top.
 It was a hit and became the way I wrapped all presents.
-In 2010 my then boyfriend Tim suggested that I should make the designs larger, so using his Portland, OR kitchen as my studio I started to create what is now known as "Tape-Scapes”.
+In 2010, my then boyfriend Tim suggested that I should make the designs larger, so using his Portland, OR kitchen as my studio, I started to create what is now known as "Tape-Scapes."
 I got a big roll of kraft paper and 2 dozen rolls of duct tape and created huge typographic posters, then I researched vintage travel posters especially ones from the 60’s and 70’s.
-I began putting pictograms and logos together to create iconic puzzles for different locations, the first ones were Portland, OR and Provincetown, MA.
+I began putting pictograms and logos together to create iconic puzzles for different locations.
+The first ones were Portland, OR and Provincetown, MA.
 I quickly developed designs for other locations and now have over 150 different global designs.
-I think this quote sums up how I think about my work “Because everybody is a townie somewhere."
+I think this quote sums up how I think about my work: "Because everybody is a townie somewhere."

 Do you have a favorite product from your collections?

-I really love my Ptown lobster it took me over a year to design.
+I really love my P-Town lobster.
+It took me over a year to design.
 I couldn’t get the claws right.

 Follow Tim on Instagram: @timscapes